sidney-eliot/3d-artists-handbook/content/preparations-for-baking-and-texturing.md

 >[!tip] The ultimate rule of thumb
 >
->A smoothing/ shading split always needs a UV split but a UV split doesn't always need a smoothing/ shading split.
+>A smoothing/ shading split always needs a UV split, but a UV split doesn't always need a smoothing/ shading split.

 >[!example]- Smoothing/ Shading (articles, videos)